GrahamJamesKeane/VPS/4 - Multiple Inflection points/README.md

 # 1 - VPS with Multiple Inflection Points (MVPS)

 This custom oscillator was designed for the **Korg NTS-1 Nu:Tekt digital synthesizer**.
-The programs implements multiple inflection points for Vector Phaseshaping (VPS) synthesis. technique.
+The programs implements multiple inflection points for Vector Phaseshaping (VPS) synthesis technique.
 It also utilises pitch-tracked filters from the BiQuad utility and interpolation to reduce noise in the output.

 - [MVPS Program Files](https://github.com/GrahamJamesKeane/VPS/tree/main/4%20-%20Multiple%20Inflection%20points/mvps)